UPSS Biennial Meeting Session

 Co-authored papers are permitted only if all co-authors are participants in the UPSS Mentoring Program.
 Papers co-authored with an UPSS mentor are only allowed if the mentee is the first author and PSA session presenter.

 Submissions must include a 1,000-word abstract, not including references.
 Abstracts should be prepared for blind review.
 A second, short abstract of no more than 100 words should also be submitted for inclusion in the PSA program if accepted.
 The UPSS Session submission form also asks you to provide a brief diversity statement explaining how your participation would contribute to increasing diversity and advancing the mission of the UPSS Initiative.
-Please visit https://psa2022.dryfta.com to submit your materials.
+Please visit the submission form to submit your materials.

 The top three submitted abstracts will be selected for presentation at the biennial meeting.